ActivitySim/activitysim/docs/abmexample.rst

 * ``accessibility.result.csv`` - accessibility expression results for the OD pair

-With the set of output CSV files, the user can trace ActivitySim's calculations in order to ensure they are correct and/or to help debug data and/or logic errors.
+With the set of output CSV files, the user can trace ActivitySim calculations in order to ensure they are correct and/or to help debug data and/or logic errors.